kevinhennessy/Angular_Sig/Session 2/readme.md

 #### Adding the Form Model to our HTML View
 Copy in the code for **exercise.component.html** from [Checkpoint 4.6](https://github.com/chandermani/angular2byexample/tree/checkpoint4.6).
-So far we have been working behind the scenes in our class to construct our form.
-The next step is to wire up our form to the view.
-To do this, we use we use the same controls we used to build the form in our code:formGroup, formControl  and formArray.
 Open exercise.component.html and notice the following form tag
 ```javascript
 <form [formGroup]="exerciseForm" (ngSubmit)="onSubmit(exerciseForm)" novalidate>
 ```
-Within the tag we are first assigning the exerciseForm that we just built in code to formGroup.
-This establishes the connection between our coded model and the form in the view.
-We also wire up the ngSubmit event to an onSubmit method in our code.
-(We’ll discuss this method a little later.)
-Finally we turn off the browser’s form validation using novalidate.
 #### Adding Form Controls to our Form inputs
 Next we start constructing the inputs for our form.
 We’ll start with the input for the name of our exercise:
 ```javascript
 <input name="name" formControlName="name" class="form-control" id="name" placeholder="Enter exercise name.
 Must be unique.">
 ```
-We assign the name of our coded form control to formControlName.
-This establishes the link between the control in our code with the input field in the markup.
-One other item of interest here is that do not use the required attribute.
 #### Adding Validation
 The next thing that we do is add a validation message to the control that will display in the event of a validation error:
 ```javascript
 <label *ngIf="exerciseForm.controls.name.hasError('required') && (exerciseForm.controls.name.touched || submitted)" class="alert alert-danger validation-message">Name is required</label>
 ```
-Notice that this markup has a lot of similarity to what we used in template driven forms for validation except that the syntax for identifying the control is somewhat more verbose Again it is checking the state the hasError property of the control to make sure it is valid.
 But wait a minute, how can we validate this input?
 Haven’t we have removed the required attribute from our the tag?
-This is where the control mappings that we added in our code come into play.
 If you look back at the code for the form model, you see the following mapping for the name control:
 ```javascript
 'name': [this.exercise.name, Validators.required],
 ```
 The second element in the mapping array assigns the required validator to the name form control.
-This means that we don’t have to add anything to our template; instead the form control itself is attached to the template with a required validator.
-The ability to add a validator in our code enables us to conveniently add validators outside our template.
-It is especially useful when it comes to writing custom validators with complex logic behind them.
 #### Adding Dynamic Form Controls
-As we mentioned earlier, the Exercise form that we are building requires that we allow the user to add one or more videos to the exercise.
  Since we don’t know how many videos the user may want to add, we will have to build the input fields for these videos dynamically as the user clicks the Add Video button.
 Here’s how it will look:

 ![alt text](Dynamic.PNG "Dynamic Controls")

-We have already seen the code in our component class that we use to do this.
-Now let’s take a look at how it is implemented in our template.
 We first use ngFor to loop through our list of videos.
 Then we add assign the index in our videos to a local variable i.
 No surprises so far.
 ```javascript
 <div *ngFor="let video of videoArray.controls; let i=index" class="form-group">